WenyeZhou51/Runes/README.md

-# Automaton
+# Runes
-A 2d top-down shooter
+A 2d puzzel shooter